dhansel/ArduinoFDC/README.md

 * The "track" parameter must be in range 0..79
 * The "side" parameter must either be 0 or 1
 * The "sector" paramter must be in range 1..9
-* The "buffer" parameter must be a pointer to a byte array of size (at least) 515.
+* The "buffer" parameter must be a pointer to a byte array of size (at least) 515 bytes.

 The function returns *true* if reading succeeded and *false* if it failed.